Who Framed Roger Rabbit?

 Through iteration and refinement, these explorations informed the final design, one that balanced nostalgia and humor while remaining production-viable.
 I carried the chosen concept through layout, typography, and mechanical execution, ensuring the energy of ACME could be felt in the final product.

-CONCLUSION: This project highlights how I use exploration as a design tool to uncover stronger ideas.
+CONCLUSION: This project highlights how I use exploration as a tool to uncover different ideas.
 By embracing iteration early, I’m able to arrive at solutions that feel fresh, thoughtful, and grounded in the spirit of the IP.
-It reflects my belief that strong concepts come from asking better questions, pushing past the first idea, and letting the process shape the outcome.